Jonathan Estabrooks: Music career

-100% of net proceeds from the single went to support Americans For The Arts and their efforts in Arts Advocacy, funding and education in order to protect the National Endowment for the Arts.

-In October 2019, Estabrooks created the role of Mat Burke in the world premiere production of Anna Christie, a new music drama based on the Eugene O'Neill play.
-It was composed by Edward Thomas with libretto by Joseph Masteroff and was be produced by Encompass New Opera Theatre at Baruch College Performing Arts Centre.
+In October 2019, Estabrooks created the role of Mat Burke in the world premiere production of Anna Christie, a music drama based on the Eugene O'Neill play.
+It was composed by Edward Thomas with libretto by Joseph Masteroff and produced by Encompass New Opera Theatre at Baruch College Performing Arts Centre.
 A recording with the original cast, produced by Thomas Z. Shepard and conducted by Julian Wachner, with the orchestra NOVUS New York, was released by Broadway Records on August 16, 2019.
-It was a collaboration of Trinity Church and Encompass New Opera Theatre and debuted at #6 on the Billboard classical album chart.
+It was a collaboration of Trinity Church and Encompass New Opera Theatre, and it debuted at #6 on the Billboard classical album chart.

-Mr. Estabrooks is currently directing and co-producing BLACK OPERA, A documentary film celebrating the breakout careers of the first generation of African-American opera superstars and the future of Opera.
-It will feature stars past and present including Leontyne Price, Simon Estes, Grace Bumbry, Martina Arroyo, George Shirley and Jessye Norman.

-In July 2021, Jonathan joined Emitha LLC as producer and Vice president of Production managing media projects in music and film including full album production (sound mixing/mastering) and visual media (DP/Director).
-Mr. Estabrooks works with both Crossover Records and Lexicon Classics, two record labels owned by Emitha LLC.
-To date he has produced and/or mixed over 20 projects in the classical and crossover genres.
+On September 15, 2020, The NYC center produced a celebration of the late Jessye Norman on what would have been the operatic soprano's 75th birthday.
+It was produced in partnership by Kenneth Overton, Jonathan Estabrooks, Miranda Plant, and Ras Dia.
+Artists included Emmy nominee Laverne Cox, Pulitzer Prize finalist Anna Deavere Smith, J'Nai Bridges, Harolyn Blackwell, Martina Arroyo, Simon Estes, Damien Sneed, George Shirley, Measha Brueggergosman, Krysty Swann, Karen Slack, Chauncey Packer, John Holiday, Audrey DuBois-Harris, Sidney Outlaw, Justin Austin, Brandie Sutton, and Russell Thomas, plus Norman's family and students from the Jessye Norman School of the Arts.

+In July 2021, Jonathan joined Emitha LLC as a producer and vice president of production.
+Jonathan has produced and mixed over 75 albums in the classical, crossover and jazz fields, including such distinguished artists as Grammy Award award winning baritone Will Liverman, the Grammy Award winning National Children's Chorus, Metropolitan Opera star Tamara Wilson, Grammy Award winning mezzo-sopranos Isabel Leonard and Sasha Cooke and the New York Festival of Song among others.

-LAMENT produced by Mr. Estabrooks for Grammy® nominated baritone Sidney Outlaw and Warren Jones reached #2 on the Billboard Traditional Classical chart.
+Lament, produced by Mr. Estabrooks for baritone Sidney Outlaw and Warren Jones, reached #2 on the Billboard Traditional Classical chart.

+On June 14, 2024 it was announced that broadway star Aaron Lazar, recently diagnosed with ALS, would release a star-studded album entitled Impossible Dream after the idea was proposed to him by Estabrooks.
+Produced by Kitt Wakeley, himself, Aaron Lazar, Christina Giacona, David Das and Patrick Conlon, it was released on August 23, 2024 featuring duets with Lazar and a who's who of Broadway stars—including Josh Groban, Kelli O’Hara, Leslie Odom Jr., Neil Patrick Harris, Kate Baldwin, Norm Lewis, Loren Allred and joining them on the title track are Kristin Chenoweth, Brian Stokes Mitchell, Sting, Lin-Manuel Miranda, and more than 50 other performers.